More

 Introduction

 More Please is the title of the autobiography of comedian and actor Barry Humphries (best known for playing his alter ego Dame Edna Everage).
-He writes that these two words, ‘More please’, were his first coherent utterance.
+He wrote that these two words, ‘More please’, were his first coherent utterance.

 He went on to say, ‘I have always wanted more.
 I never had enough milk or money or socks or sex or holidays or first editions or solitude or gramophone records or free meals or real friends or guiltless pleasure or neckties or applause or unquestioning love or persimmons.
-Of course, I have always had more than my share of most of these commodities but it always left me with a vague feeling of unfulfillment: where was the rest?
+Of course, I have always had more than my share of most of these commodities but it always left me with a vague feeling of unfulfillment: where was the rest?’

 Seeking pleasure for ourselves will always leave us with ‘a vague feeling of unfulfillment’.
 In the passages for today, you can see what really will satisfy your spiritual hunger and thirst, and the things that you should seek more and more.
 Paul highlights two things in particular: living to ‘please God more and more’ (1 Thessalonians 4:1), and ‘loving each other… more and more’ (vv.9–10).